Grove IoT Developer Kit Microsoft Azure Edition

 Grove - Sound Sensor[(to Wiki)](https://app.gitbook.com/Grove-Sound_Sensor)

-Grove - 3-Axis Digital Accelerometer(±1.5g)[(to Wiki)
+Grove - 3-Axis Digital Accelerometer(±1.5g)\[[(to Wiki)](https://app.gitbook.com/Grove-3-Axis_Digital_Accelerometer-1.5g)

 Grove - Touch Sensor[(to Wiki)](https://app.gitbook.com/Grove-Touch_Sensor)